-- Equip: expand access to education, vocational training, savings, credit, and income generating activities so that standards of living are improved.
+- Equip: expand access to primary education, vocational training, savings, and income generation so that capacity is raised and standards of living are improved.

-- Empower: promote servant leadership, collective participation, market access, and awareness of rights so that initiatives go beyond the individual to serve the needs of the most vulnerable.
+- Empower: promote servant leadership, collective participation, market access, and awareness of rights so that initiatives go beyond the individual.

 The board does not accept unsolicited proposals for review.
 In an effort to be more intentional and impactful in our grantmaking process, we take a proactive approach in choosing our partners.
 To be considered, partners must meet the following criteria.

-- working in Kenya, Uganda, India, Haiti, Mexico, Guatemala, or El Salvador
+working in Kenya, Uganda, India, Haiti, or Mexico

 faith-based, articulating a holistic approach to human and spiritual development